Gonzih/blog.gonzih.me/source/_posts/2013-08-30-my-first-experience-with-core-dot-typed.markdown

 Or for example if you are expecting String as a result you can convert result to String with str before returning it.

-### Core.typed doesn't understand inner class syntax inside non-nil-return
+### non-nil-return in core.typed works only on methods
-So something like that would not work:
+And if you have static method then something like that would not work:

 ```clojure
 (non-nil-return javax.mail.Message$RecipientType/TO :all)